-Life on the watch is very varied.
-No two days are ever the same which is something I particularly like about my role.
+The majority of my time has been spent in the operational arena.
+Life on the watch is very varied, no two days are ever the same which is something I particularly like about my role.
 Duties range from cleaning equipment, maintaining operational competence through training to ensure we provide the best service to those who need our help, to meeting members of the public providing advice on a variety of topics including how to keep people safe from road traffic collisions or fires in the home.

-As a Watch Manager I am responsible for dealing with the variety of operational incidents that we attend and also responsible for the day to day running of the watch.
+As an operational Watch Manager, I was responsible for dealing with the variety of operational incidents that we attend and also responsible for the day to day running of the watch.
 I thoroughly enjoy working for a dedicated and professional Fire and Rescue Service and dealing with the variety of daily challenges I’m faced with.
-Community engagement is an important aspect of my role aspect which enables me to contribute to reducing risk through various avenues to help keep communities safe within a modern day fire service.
+Community engagement is an important aspect of the role which enables me to contribute to reducing risk through various avenues to help keep communities safe within a modern day fire service.

 I have recently changed roles to work in the Business Fire Safety department where my primary role is to conduct fire safety inspections to premises that fall under the Regulatory Reform (Fire Safety) Order 2005.
 This allows me to work with external bodies and internal departments to achieve the corporate and legislative goals to identify, target and reduce risk in premises that fall under its scope.
 This role has allowed me to gain valuable qualifications including a level 4 Diploma in Fire safety where I was supported every step of the way by the Service.